dirigible-io/dirigible-io.github.io/docs-help/docs/setup/cloud-foundry.md

             cf bind-service dirigible <applicationName>-xsuaa
             ```

-            !!! info "Note"
             Replace the `<applicationName>` placeholder with the application name used in the previous steps.

         - Restart the `dirigible` deployment: